schen22/schen22.github.io/_posts/2017-01-05-Jotting-notes-about-go.md

 White light contains red, blue and green photons.
 The color red appears when green and blue photons are absorbed.
 The red photons reflect the object and allows our eyes to see the object.
 Each point on an object reflects light rays in different direction.
 Our eyes' photoreceptors then converts light into neural signals for our brains to interpret.

-I'll add more to this tomorrow.
-For now I need some sleep to get to work tomorrow.

 ## Learning Go

 Struct is a type that contains named field.